Generalization Bounds and Representation Learning for Estimation of Potential Outcomes and Causal Effects: Introduction

 Working with observational data is our best bet when experiments such as randomized controlled trials (RCT) are infeasible, impractical or prohibitively expensive.
 While cheaper and easier to implement, observational studies come with new, fundamental difficulties.
-Perhaps the most challenging of these is \emph{confounding}---influence of variables that are causal of both the intervention and the outcome, and may introduce spurious, non-causal correlations between the two.
+Perhaps the most challenging of these is \emph{confounding}---influence of variables that are causal of both the intervention and the outcome, and may introduce spurious, non-causal correlations between the two~\citep{pearl2009causality}.
 For example, richer patients might both have more access to certain medications and have better outcomes regardless of medication, making such medications appear better than they might be.
 Similarly, job training might only be given to those motivated enough to seek it.
 Na\"ive estimates of causal effects may therefore be biased by subsuming the effect of confounding variables on the outcome.
 Here, we make the common assumption that confounding variables, such as wealth or motivation in the examples above, have been measured and can be adjusted for in our estimation.
 This, however, introduces another difficulty, which is contending with the systematic differences in such variables between different treatment groups.
 Moreover, if these groups only partially overlap in terms of variables causal of the outcome, consistent estimation of causal effects (estimates that converge asymptotically to the true effect) may not always be guaranteed.

-Causal estimation from observational data has been studied extensively in the statistics, econometrics, and computer science literature, but has until fairly recently been focused on \emph{average} effects in a population or on simple models of heterogeneity such as linear regression.
+Causal estimation from observational data has been studied extensively in the statistics, econometrics, and computer science literature, often focused on \emph{average} effects in a population or on simple models of effect heterogeneity.
 With sights set on personalization based on rich data, more flexible models are required, and machine learning is more often considered for the task.
 When we can no longer make strong assumptions such as linearity or low dimensionality, new questions arise: How well will our models generalize?
+What should be our criteria for fitting them?
 How should we regularize them?
 What assumptions are necessary for good performance guarantees or asymptotic consistency?
 What can be said when these assumptions are not met?
-In this work, we begin to answer these questions.
+With this paper, we begin to answer these questions.